zerg959/frontend-project-44/README.md

 <h2>Brain games</h2><br>
 <h3>Description:</h3>
 Training JS-project consists of 5 console games, there player should find correct answer.<br>
-You can see how it realized in asciinema videos.
+You can see how it realized in asciinema videos.<br>
 1. <a href="https://asciinema.org/a/xmB2tW024Wv9tWVc44vpYZljH">"Brain calculator"</a>: find correct answer of the given expression;<br>
 2. <a href="https://asciinema.org/a/mkjC2GQcOlDChg7ZVjCw0uNna">"Brain even"</a>: answer correctly is given number even or odd;<br>
 3. <a href="https://asciinema.org/a/gDMtaMni4JNJao7Jb3xFnPICm">"Brain GCD (Great common divisor)"</a>: find correct GCD of two given numbers;<br>